JamesCalingo/sportventures/posts/2025-10-21_holycrosshockey_mens.md

 ---
 display: "HOCKEY CATCH-UP: Holy Cross"
-title: "FROM THE ARCHIVES: Holy Cross Crusaders Hockey (Atlantic Hockey America) @ Hart Center at the Luth Athletic Complex (Worcester, MA)"
+title: "FROM THE ARCHIVES: Holy Cross Crusaders Men's Hockey (Atlantic Hockey America) @ Hart Center at the Luth Athletic Complex (Worcester, MA)"
 subtitle: 'Or "What happens when you go to a college RIGHT BEFORE Thanksgiving"'
 date: 21 October 2025
 published: true